Changing to a Nonimmigrant F or M Student Status

 NOTE: If you are an M-1 student, you may not change to F status while you are in the United States.

-If your current nonimmigrant status will expire more than 30 days before your F-1 or M-1 program start date and you wish to remain in the United States until your start date, you must find a way to obtain status all the way up to the date that is 30 days before your program start date (“bridge the gap”).
+If your current nonimmigrant status will expire more than 30 days before your M-1 program start date and you wish to remain in the United States until your start date, you must find a way to obtain status all the way up to the date that is 30 days before your program start date (“bridge the gap”).
 For most people, you will need to file a separate Form I-539 to request to extend your current status or change to another nonimmigrant status, in addition to your other Form I-539 application to change to student status.
-If you do not file this separate request prior to the expiration of your status, USCIS will deny your Form I-539 request to change to F-1 or M-1 status.
+If you do not file this separate request before your status expires, USCIS will deny your Form I-539 request to change to M-1 status.
 Please continue to check the USCIS processing times while your Form I-539 change of status request is pending to determine if you need to file a request to extend or change your nonimmigrant status.

 Leaving the United States to Become an F-1 or M-1 Student

-You may consider consular processing if you are concerned about maintaining your nonimmigrant status to within 30 days of your program start date (which may be deferred as described above) or are otherwise not eligible to change status in the United States.
+You may consider consular processing if you are concerned about maintaining your nonimmigrant status to within 30 days of your M-1 program start date (which may be deferred as described above) or are otherwise not eligible to change status to F-1 or M-1 status in the United States.
 You will need to do the following:

 - Apply to and receive acceptance from a SEVP-certified school.

 - Receive a new initial Form I-20 from your designated school official (DSO).